Spirent/stc-ansible/README.md

 There are several example playbooks in the `playbooks` folder.
 To run all of them, just use `make play`, and it will create an STC session for each of the playbooks.
+(You can also use `make debug` to run ansible with extra verbose output).

 # Ansible Configuration